Tutorial: Creating a native view

 - npx create-expo-module expo-web-view

-Tip: Since you aren't going to actually ship this library, you can hit return for all of the prompts to accept the default values.
+Since this is an example library and won't be published, press return for all prompts to accept the default values.

 Terminal